What Is a Stop-Loss Order?

 How to create a Stop-Loss Order on TradeLocker?

 On TradeLocker there are two easy ways to set up a Stop Loss Order.
 You can put a desired price, the loss you want to risk in dollars or pips inside of the SL&TP Calculator.
 The other way is to drag the SL line on your chart.

 Examples of Stop-Loss Orders

-A trader buys 100 shares of XYZ Company for $100 and sets a stop-loss order at $90.
-The stock declines over the next few weeks and falls below $90.
-The trader’s stop-loss order gets triggered and the position is sold at $89.95 for a minor loss.
-The market continues trending downward.
+1. A trader buys 100 shares of XYZ Company for $100 and sets a stop-loss order at $90.
+The stock price declines over the next few weeks and falls below $90.
+The stop-loss order is triggered, and the trader sells the position at $89.95, incurring a minor loss.

-A trader buys 500 shares of ABC Corporation for $100 and sets a stop-loss order for $90.
-After the market closes, the business reports unfavorable earnings results.
-When the market opens the next day, ABC’s stock price gaps down.
-The trader’s stop-loss order is triggered.
-The order gets executed at a price of $70.00 for a substantial loss.
-However, the market continues dropping and closes at 49.50.
-While the stop-loss order couldn’t protect the trader as originally intended, it still limited the loss to much less than it could have been.
+2. A trader buys 500 shares of ABC Corporation for $100 and sets a stop-loss order at $90.
+After the market closes, the company reports unfavorable earnings results.
+The next day, when the market opens, ABC’s stock price gaps down.
+The stop-loss order is triggered, and the order is executed at $70.00, resulting in a substantial loss.
+However, the market continues to drop and closes at $49.50.
+Although the stop-loss order couldn’t protect the trader as originally intended, it still limited the loss to a much lower amount than it could have been.

 Remember, stop-loss orders can be a valuable tool in managing risk and protecting profits.